-Writers will work on two key projects, a Writer’s Room TV Series, led by an industry showrunner, their very own Original TV Pilot, and a pitch package for a factual series.
+Real-world industry experience OVERVIEW Writers will work on three key projects, a Writer’s Room TV Series, led by an industry showrunner, their very own Original TV Pilot, and a pitch package for a factual series.
 Writers will also learn how to pitch, network, and further develop their career as a professional screenwriters.
-They will leave with real-world industry experience, valuable relationships and provide curated content to agents and pitch forums.
+They will leave with real-world industry experience and valuable relationships for providing curated content to agents and pitch forums.